 Many machine guards and other safety features may be unfamiliar to their operators.
 They may not understand all the hazards of the machine they are supposed to use, and might not realize that long hair, jewelry or loose clothing could get caught in the moving parts.
 Training can help them recognize these and other issues in their work area.

 Training on how to operate equipment must address all the hazards associated with each machine and help workers understand how each safeguard protects them from harm.
 In addition, workers should be taught how to use the safeguards and under what circumstances (if ever) these can be removed.
 For example, if the machine needs to be repaired or oiled, they should know exactly who is authorized to perform such jobs.
 Machinery operators also have to understand what to do if a safeguard becomes damaged, comes loose or needs to be replaced for some reason.

 You mustn’t forget to discuss the use of PPE while operating equipment with safeguards.
 Employees should know that some PPEs can present their own dangers, such as gloves getting caught in the machinery or clothing becoming snagged on a guard, and how to prevent them.

 You may want to include human factors training as part of your machine operation safety program.
 It helps workers recognize and address factors that might negatively affect their performance and safety awareness.
 After all, the human element often plays a huge part in workplace incidents and training can help workers deal with factors they might not realize are influencing their actions.

 In-depth training and regular refreshers are vital to keeping workers aware of the hazards they face every day.
-Guards on machinery are indispensable, and so is training that informs workers why these guards are there and how to work with them to ensure a healthy and safe work environment.
+Guards are indispensable for machine safety, and so is training that informs workers why these guards are there and how to work with them to ensure a healthy and safe work environment.